theyashsisodiya/node-todo-cicd/README.md

 1. Install Jenkins on your server.

-2. Configure Jenkins with the necessary plugins, including Git and Docker.
+2. Configure Jenkins with the necessary plugins, including Github integration only.

 3. Create a new Jenkins job that pulls the latest changes from the repository and builds the Docker image.